elkcityhazard/andrew-mccall-hugo/content/blog/2024/08/importing-content-from-hugo-into-wordpress.md

 ## Why I Need To Import Hugo Data Sources Into Wordpress

-Most poeple want to get away from Wordpress for something easier to manage.
+Most people want to get away from Wordpress for something easier to manage.
 However, I have a friend who wants to switch to Wordpress because of the experiences of their friends and family members who use it.

 To be fair, Hugo wasn't exactly a great choice considering their technology skill level and demographic.
 Markdown can be clunky to learn and very foreign if you have never utilized it.